BJak22/dynamic_list/README.md

 Methods implemented in temple of class container:
 - Insert - add new item to list
-- read_all - show value of every node\n
+- read_all - show value of every node

 I've also implemented oveloded operators [], =, >> and <<
 with some basic exception handling.